preland/xmr-republic-docs/docs/republic.md

 of efficiency techniques (such as ASICs or other systems that reduce the capability for normal users to compete).

-Arbitrator

-Qubic's design utilizes an "Arbitrator", which is a special network participant which can remove and replace nodes that are deemed problematic or subpar.
-While their implementation includes a method to replace a rogue arbitrator with a 2/3rds supermajority, the power of the arbitrator is still too powerful, with a myriad of different scenarios and situations where its presence poses a threat to the entire governance model.
-In our upgrade, the task of removing and replacing faulty nodes is ran automatically via "node gossip", with nodes being replaced by the "alternate" nodes.
-This ensures a per-epoch fault tolerance of 1/6 at the smallest (the percentage amount of alternate nodes), and a tolerance of \~½ at the largest (the percentage amount of alternative nodes, plus the smallest number of node failures required to prevent consensus).

-It may be possible to address and mitigate the issues with Qubic's arbitrator design.
-If this is proven feasible, implementing an arbitrator-like participant may be desirable, as such a participant, if proven to be acting in the interests of the network, would be a significant safeguard against latent threats against the network.

-*Fee-less Transactions*

 Transactions in Qubic do not have any associated fees.
 While Monero Republic could implement this, it would be a significant change to the